jayllo-c/tp/docs/DeveloperGuide.md

 * manage persons faster than a typical mouse/GUI driven app
 * Centralised platform to store and manage person details for all relevant individuals involved in course administration
+* Able to store and manage exam scores for all students in the course
 * Easier access to information through organising relevant persons into different subgroups
-* Direct linkages to students’ schoolwork for easier tracking
 * Able to set up the address book through different data-loading options
 * Able to assist with management of large scale communication